Warnings And Reprimands From The Nursing Board: What’s The Difference

 Warnings and reprimands both can include fines and stipulations.
 Typically, the board’s stipulations require that a nurse takes remedial education, submits to periodic drug and/or alcohol testing, agrees to supervision, and/or limits the scope of their nursing practice.

 For more information about warnings or reprimands, or to schedule a free legal consultation, please call (512) 829-5619, or e-mail firstname.lastname@example.org.
+Note that the free consultation is ONLY for professional licensing matters.

 Please make note: Kevin Keaney has more than 30 years experience as an attorney and is a member of The American Association of Nurse Attorneys (TAANA).
 Before becoming an attorney, he earned his BSN from UT Austin and worked for four years as a nurse.
 He is licensed to practice law in Texas, Oregon, and Washington.